catmaid/CATMAID/sphinx-doc/source/replication.rst

   ``postgresql.conf`` changes above):

   primary_conninfo      = 'host=my.primary.db.xyz port=7432 user=replication_user password=<password>'
-  promote_trigger_file = '/tmp/MasterNow'
+  trigger_file = '/var/lib/postgresql/11/main/master.now'
   #restore_command = 'cp /opt/postgresql_wal/%f "%p"
   standby_mode          = 'on'

   This file needs to be owned by the ``postgres`` user and the ``postgres`` group.

-This configuration makes Postgres start as a standby (read-only) server.
-It will automatically contact the primary server to stay up-to-date.
-If the file ``/tmp/MasterNow`` exists, Postgres will stop replication and become a primary.
-If ``archive_command`` was used on the primary, the ``restore_command`` has to be uncommented and configured.
+  Also, in Postgres 11, if the ``trigger_file`` is created on the file system, the replica is promoted to a primary.

 Now the replica can be started.
 A line similar to the following should show up in the log::